 The emphasis of the day is both practical and informative.
 The first part of the morning is split between: flints – history, styles and good building practice and mortars – analysis, looking at lime, matching and making.
 The rest of the day is spent ‘hands on’: mixing mortars, (re)pointing and preparing and relaying flints.
 Throughout the day discussion and debate revolve around the needs and concerns of both the contractor and the planning supervisor.
 Advice is given on determining the condition of walls: What to specify?
 Which flints to use?
 Which sand?
 Which lime?
 Where can you get supplies from?
 Where to obtain further advice?

 By the end of the day all participants will have had a reasonable opportunity to repoint and rebuild a section of a flint wall and to share experiences and concerns about overseeing flint work professionally.
 All participants should end the day equipped with the knowledge to assess, advise and give specifications on flint work, or even to take on small personal projects.
 At the end of the Course participants receive course summary notes and are awarded a ‘Continuing Practice Certificate’.

 Each course has a maximum number of participants.
 Numbers are kept low to ensure all levels and interests can be catered for.
 The day starts at approximately 9.30 and ends at 4.30pm.
 Lunch is provided together with tea and coffee throughout the day.
 All materials, tools and safety equipment are supplied.

-Individual tuition or specially designed group courses can be catered for.
+Individual tuition or specially designed group courses can also be catered for.
 Course venues are fully accessible.
 Please call to discuss your special requirements.
-The next group course will now be Spring 2017.
+The next group course will now be held in Lewes, East Sussex on Thursday 25th April 2019.
 If you are interested in coming on a course, require further information or would like to go on the mailing list please contact David Smith on (07973) 384057, Tel: (01273) 556827 or contact us here.